 And yes, I have SEVERAL "Yaesu" or "Vertex/Standard" ballcaps on the wall!

 I used to live in a small duplex and that's usually the death knell to any operating activities.
 However I was lucky to have landlords who said "If we can't see it from the street and if you don't drill holes, we don't care" when I inquired about the possibility of putting up some form of antenna farm.
-I've whipped up (pardon the pun) a nice little portable HF antenna installation that uses "Ham-Stick"-type whips on a small ground-mounted mast (about 5 foot) that can be raised or lowered by one person in less than a minute.
-The set-up was featured on page 37 in the March, 2011 edition of "QST" magazine.
+I whipped up (pardon the pun) a nice little portable HF antenna installation that uses "Ham-Stick"-type whips on a small ground-mounted mast (about 5 foot) that can be raised or lowered by one person in less than a minute.
+The set-up was featured in an article I wrote on page 37 of the March, 2011 edition of "QST" magazine.
 Take a look!